Michael Router

-Michael Router is an Irish Roman Catholic prelate who has served as auxiliary bishop of Armagh and titular bishop of Lugmad since 2019.
+Michael Router is an Irish Catholic prelate who has served as auxiliary bishop of Armagh and titular bishop of Lugmad since 2019.

 Early life and education

 Router was born in Rahardrum, Virginia, County Cavan, on 15 April 1965, one of three children to Anthony and Nora Router.
 He played Gaelic football for Ramor United and Killinkere, and attended primary school at Virginia National School and the Christian Brothers secondary school in Kells, County Meath.
 Router began studying for the priesthood at St Patrick's College, Maynooth, in 1982, completing a Bachelor of Divinity and a higher diploma in education.

 He was ordained a priest for the Diocese of Kilmore on 25 June 1989.

 Presbyteral ministry

 Following ordination, Router's first pastoral assignment was as curate in Killinkere, between 1989 and 1991.
 Between 1991 and 1996 he taught English, geography and religion at St Patrick's College, Cavan, while also serving as chaplain and coaching basketball and Gaelic football.

 Router was appointed chaplain to Bailieborough Community School, where he also coached basketball and Gaelic football, and resident priest in Kilmainhamwood and Moybologue in 1996, before completing a Master of Religious Education at Mater Dei Institute of Education, Dublin, between 2002 and 2003, during which time he was assistant priest in Our Lady of Good Counsel parish, Drimnagh.

 Router returned to the Diocese of Kilmore in 2003, where he was appointed resident priest in Castletara (centred on Ballyhaise) and diocesan director of adult faith formation and pastoral renewal, where he was responsible for providing training, encouragement and support for parish pastoral councils, liturgy groups, Eucharistic ministers and Ministers of the Word.
 Router also facilitated the provision of adult religious education courses in the diocesan pastoral centre and in Manorhamilton, which were accredited by the Mater Dei Institute of Education and the Maryvale Institute.
 During his time in Ballyhaise, he also served as a selector for the local Gaelic football club between 2004 and 2012.
 It was during his time as diocesan director of adult faith formation and pastoral renewal that Router also wrote a religious affairs column for The Anglo-Celt and the Cavan Voice.

 He was appointed director of the diocesan pastoral centre in 2010, and curate in the cathedral parish of Urney and Annagelliff (centred on Cavan and Butlersbridge), with responsibility for Butlersbridge, in 2013.

 Router was appointed parish priest in Killann (centred on Bailieborough and Shercock) and vicar forane for the Bailieborough deanery in 2014.
 He also served on the diocesan college of consultors and as chairman of the diocesan council of priests since 2017.